-Today is Memorial Day, and although our family will be spending the afternoon picnicking and swimming at our local pool, we are taking time this morning to discuss the origins and meaning of Memorial Day and to remember the soldiers who gave their lives defending our country.
+Today I’m sharing free printables and other resources for celebrating Memorial Day.
+Although our family will be spending the afternoon picnicking and swimming at our local pool, we are taking time this morning to discuss the origins and meaning of Memorial Day and to remember the soldiers who gave their lives defending our country and preserving our freedom.

-- Why Memorial Day is Different than Veterans Day – This Washington Post article includes a brief video explaining the difference and a couple of infographics that show the military death count form each of America’s major wars
+This Washington Post article includes a brief video explaining the difference and a couple of infographics that show the military death count form each of America’s major wars.

-- Lincoln’s Gettysburg Address – Memorial Day was originally known as “Decoration Day” — a day set aside for honoring soldiers who’d died during the Civil War and adorning their graves with flags, wreaths, or flowers
+Memorial Day was originally known as “Decoration Day” — a day set aside for honoring soldiers who’d died during the Civil War and adorning their graves with flags, wreaths, or flowers.

-- In Flanders Field – Here is a free printable version of John McCrae’s poignant WWI poem you and/or your children might enjoy coloring.
+Here is a free printable version of John McCrae’s poignant WWI poem, In Flanders Fields, that you and/or your children might enjoy coloring.
 McCrae was a Canadian physician who wrote the poem in honor of a fallen comrade.